Massachusetts Residents Against Crumbling Foundations

 IMMEDIATE ADVOCACY TO DO LIST

-SD 3865 An Act creating crumbling relief for homeowners was filed on 4/23/2026
+S3091 An Act creating crumbling relief for homeowners was filed on 4/23/2026

 This is a joint petition by Senator Peter Durant and House Representative Brian Ashe